sourcelair/procenv/docs/lifecycle.md

 ## Control Flow Diagram

-If you are more of a visual person, you can see a control flow diagram approach to the Lifecycle.
+If you are more of a visual person, you can see a control flow diagram approach to the Procenv lifecycle.

 ![The Procenv Lifecycle Control Flow Diagram](./img/procenv-lifecycle.svg)